iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 ## Work with DVC Experiments from a GUI

-DVC Experiments can be used directly [from the Visual Studio Code IDE], or online with [Iterative Studio] -- the web UI that integrates all of our data science tools.
+DVC Experiments can be used directly [from the Visual Studio Code IDE] or online with [Iterative Studio], the web UI that integrates all of our data science tools.

 [from the visual studio code ide]: /doc/vs-code-extension
 [iterative studio]: /doc/studio